heap/scalastyleguide/README.md

-Scail Scala Style Guide
+Heap Scala Style Guide
 =======================

 Introduction
 ------------

-The Scail Scala Style Guide contains recommendations for formatting conventions, coding style, and best practices to be used in all Scail projects.
+The Heap Scala Style Guide contains recommendations for formatting conventions, coding style, and best practices to be used in all Heap Scala projects.
 It is based on vast experience gathered across numerous Scala projects.

 ### Organization